tomfaulhaber/cl-format/README.markdown

 ## Common Lisp Format for Clojure ##

+**Note:** Most development is now happening on the pretty-printer in the pp branch.
+The master branch represents the more stable universe of things that I believe work.

 cl-format is an implementation of the incredibly baroque Common Lisp format function as specified in [*Common Lisp the Language*, 2nd edition, Chapter 22](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node200.html#SECTION002633000000000000000).